osmcode/osmium-tool/man/osmium-renumber.md

 Negative IDs are allowed, they must be ordered before the positive IDs.
 See the **osmium-sort**(1) man page for details of the ordering.

 The input file will be read twice, so it will not work with STDIN.
+If you are not renumbering relations (ie. if the option **--object-type/-t** is used with nodes and/or ways but not relations) the input file will only be read once, so in that case it will work with STDIN.

 To renumber the IDs in several files, call **osmium renumber** for each file and specify the `-i` or `--index-directory` option each time.
 See the